msa-em/nanocartography/03_derivations.md

 following manner.

-To be able to mirror the Kikuchi band, the specific orientation at the given α,β needs to be rotated by the desired ± Bragg angle about an axis Eq. [](#rotation_matrix_theta) in the direction of the plane normal.
+To be able to mirror the Kikuchi band, the specific orientation at the given α,β needs to be rotated by the desired ±Bragg angle about an axis Eq. [](#rotation_matrix_theta) in the direction of the plane normal.
 In [](#fig23) the trace of a (111) plane in a cubic system is illustrated.
 While the remaining planes and poles are not shown, the crystal orientation is